Emadlgg/command-line-clue/game/notebook.md

 Clue 3:
 Go back and check the records in the town hall.

+CLue 4:
+Go to the bakery in the shops.

 ## Suspects
 - [ ] The Clockmaker
 - [ ] The Shopkeeper